 Dream of: 23 February 1987 (3) "Beauty Is Not Everything"

 I had returned toPortsmouth, Ohio where a woman (probably in her early 30s) had picked me up in a red car to take me somewhere.
 The woman was blonde, had a very good figure and was extremely attractive.
 Although I had been away for quite a while, she and I were romantically involved.
 We had never had a physical relationship, but we had still become very close to each other.

 I was happy to see her again.
 We were having a pleasant conversation when I mentioned that the previous day, two women (a blonde and a brunette) had come to see me at the office in the Gay Street House while I had been working and that I had talked with them.
 Actually I had more or less purposely brought the subject up to see if the woman would become jealous.

 It occurred to me that the two women whom I had met the previous day - although I had not realized it before - had definitely reminded me of two people I knew.
 The blonde had reminded me of Laura (a former high school classmate) and the brunette had reminded me of Nina Cahan (a Dallas acquaintance).

-I told the woman who was now with me in the red car that I had wanted to speak a foreign language with the two women the previous day, but that they hadn't been able to.
-The woman with me didn't seem jealous and she just listened to what I had to say.
-But as I talked with her, I began to wonder why she and I couldn't speak another language together.
+I told the woman who was now with me in the red car that I had wanted to speak a foreign language with the two women the previous day, but that they had not been able to.
+The woman with me now did not seem jealous and she just listened to what I had to say, but as I talked with her, I began to wonder why she and I could not speak another language together.
 I brought up the subject and I suggested that she learn one of the major languages which I spoke.
 She immediately became defensive.
 I remembered that she and I had discussed the subject before and that for some reason she had always refused to learn a language.